 “Foster Care” means substitute care furnished on a 24-hour-a-day basis to an eligible Child in a licensed or approved facility by a person or agency other than the Child’s parent or guardian.
 Foster Care does not include care provided in a Family home through an informal arrangement for a period of 20 days or less.
 It includes the provision of parental nurturing and shall include, but is not limited to, the provision of food, lodging, training, education, supervision, and health care.

-“Foster Group Care Service” (FGCS) means one service of the Child welfare array of services that offers a safe and protective structured living environment for eligible Foster Care Children who are considered unable to live in a Family situation due to social, emotional, or physical disabilities, but are able to interact in a community environment with varying degrees of supervision.
+“Foster Group Care Service” (FGCS) means one service of the Child welfare array of services that offers a safe and protective structured living environment for eligible Foster Care Children who are considered unable to live in a Family situation due to social or emotional needs , but are able to interact in a community environment with varying degrees of supervision.
 Children are adjudicated either for having committed a Delinquent act or as CINA and court-ordered to this State-licensed Out-of-Home care provided in licensed facilities 24 hours a day and seven days per week offering room, board, and age appropriate and transitional child welfare services.

-“Fostering Connections” means the Fostering Connections to Success and Increasing Adoptions Act of 2008, Public Law 110-351, which took effect October 7, 2008.
-The law aims to promote Permanency and improved outcomes for Children in Foster Care through policy changes in six key areas:

-Support for kinship care and Family connections;

-Support for older Youth;

-Coordinated health services;

-Improved educational stability and opportunities;

-Incentives and assistance for adoption; and

-Direct access to federal resources for Indian Tribes.

 “Group Care Maintenance” means food, clothing, shelter, school supplies, personal incidentals, daily care, general parenting, discipline, and supervision of Children to ensure their well-being and safety, and administration of maintenance items provided in a group care facility.

-“Guaranteed Payment Bed,” “Guaranteed Bed,” means a bed that is part of a FGCS or CWES contract guaranteed available to the Agency as needed, and for which State payment will be made regardless of use in order to assure access as needed and stability of payment to a Contractor or subcontractor.
+“Guaranteed Payment Bed,” “Guaranteed Bed,” means a bed that is part of a FGCS, SAL, or CWES contract guaranteed available to the Agency as needed, and for which Agency payment will be made regardless of use in order to assure access as needed and stability of payment to a Contractor or subcontractor.

 “Integrated Health Home” (IHH) means a team of professionals working together to provide whole-person, patient-centered, coordinated care for adults with a serious mental illness (SMI) and Children with a serious emotional disturbance (SED).
 Integrated Health Homes are administered by the Medicaid Managed Care Organizations (MCOs) and provided by community-based Integrated Health Homes.